draidev/draidev/README.md

-# Hi there, I am SW developer Joonyong Jeon. 👋 #
+# Hi there, I am SW Developer Joonyong Jeon. 👋 #

 Now I'm working in the R&D department at 'SecuDaim', located in Gangnam. http://secudaim.com